Dave-team/Knowledge-base/Public-speaking.md

 - First, write down the high level outline - the high level story you want to tell
 - Then write out the entire presentation
 - Practice:
-    - First practice until you can present a coherent story with the main points
+    - First practice until you can present a coherent story with the main points.
+Each time, focus on thibngs you could improve
-    - Then record yourself
+    - Then record yourself and practice in front of a mirror
     - Then do a dry run in front of others.
 Ask them what they got out of it.
 If not much, back to drawing board
     - Constantly reiterate and improve during this process
 - Create cue cards